Director, Technical Services at Tulane Libraries

 What she saw at Howard-Tilton Memorial Library left a lasting impression.
 “The pile of debris in front of the library after the materials were pulled from the flooded basement.
 The workers in their white hazmat suits.
 The air tubes drying out the building.
 The generators humming out back.”

 The city around her felt surreal.
-“Men with automatic rifles on the Algiers/Canal ferry was not a sight we’d experienced before.
+“Men with automatic rifles on the Algiers/Canal ferry.
 Armored vehicles on our streets.
-Red Cross delivering dinners.
+Red Cross dinners.
 Picking up ice bags from kind volunteers.
-Tasting our first MREs.”
-In November 2005, she even found a moment of normalcy, celebrating her husband’s 45th birthday at Muriel’s because it was open.
+Our first MREs.”
+In November 2005, she even found a moment of normalcy, celebrating her husband’s 45th birthday at Muriel’s simply because it was open.

 At work, Donna found purpose.
 “Being able to work gave us a brief respite from the trauma facing us in our personal lives.”
 But the challenges were immense.
 Several staff members couldn’t face returning and left Tulane.
 Hiring was difficult, and even healthcare access in the city was strained.

-Her takeaway from that time is simple but powerful: “It’s overwhelming what happened to others.
-Just being there to listen sometimes is all you can offer.”
-And she’ll never forget the support she felt.
-“There was such love and support from colleagues and strangers that I will never forget.”
+Her takeaway is simple but powerful: “It’s overwhelming what happened to others.
+Just being there to listen sometimes is all you can offer.
+And there was such love and support from colleagues and strangers that I will never forget.”